 Credit: @dario.nyc on Instagram

 Take a grand tour of the universe at the world-renowned Hayden Planetarium Space Theater.
+Currently screening is the Worlds Beyond Earth Space Show which takes viewers on an exhilarating expedition through the solar system, from our own blue planet to far beyond the habitable zone.
 From the earth, all the way to the edge of the observable universe, Astronomy Live programs put cosmic events into perspective, and offer an interactive tour of the constantly changing night sky.
 See constellations come to life, fly along Saturn’s rings, and peer into the Dark Universe where mysterious cosmic phenomena await.
 The Hayden Planetarium displays the frontier of our universe, providing educational shows for all ages.

 Vanderbilt Museum Planetarium (Long Island)

 Located in Centerport, the Vanderbilt Museum’s mansion and grounds include one of the largest and most advanced planetariums in the United States.
 The Vanderbilt’s Charles and Helen Reichert Planetarium is a 147-seat facility where education meets entertainment.
 Celestial events are recreated and projected onto the 60-foot domed theater, transporting visitors to distant galaxies and through time and space.
 At the observatory, visitors can peer beyond the night sky to see the stars overhead every Friday night.
 Join a guided astronomy experience, or visit during the day to view the sun safely.
 Also on Long Island is the Custer Observatory.
 This public observatory offers Saturday night observing from 7 pm until midnight, and knowledgeable staff is on-site to provide a guided tour of the night sky.